Kirin0570/kirin-hugo-academic/content/authors/admin/_index.md

 ---
 title: Qilin Li
 role: PhD student in Statistics
-bio: My research interests lie in the intersection of statistics and computer science.
+bio: My research interests lie in the intersection of statistics and quantum computation.
 interests:
   - Statistical methods in quantum computing
   - Continuous-time reinforcement learning